sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 5. **Create a Secret for MongoDB**

 - Create a file named `mongo-secret.yaml` and add the below content.
-In Kubernetes, we can use secrets to store sensitive information like passwords, OAuth tokens, and ssh keys.
+In Kubernetes, we can use secrets to store sensitive information like passwords, OAuth tokens, and SSH keys.

 ```yaml
 apiVersion: v1